JdbermeoUZH/uia_segmentation/README.md

 ## Training

 ### With nnUNet
-Similar to the plan and preprocess script, you have to use a command to specify the dataset id you want to use during training.
+Similar to the plan and preprocess script, you have to use a command to specify the dataset id or full name you want to use during training.
 As nnUNet allows you to use differetnt types of UNet architectures to train (2d, 3d_lowres, 3d_full, 3d_casacade), you also need to specify this, as well as the fold you want to use (it always does cv5 by default), and the name of the "plan" generated in the previous step

 ```bash
 export nnUNet_raw="<Path to the dir with the dataset>"